hestiacp/hestiacp-docs/web/docs/server-administration/dns.md

-# DNS Cluster and DNSSEC
+# DNS clusters and DNSSEC

 ::: info
-  With the release of Version 1.7.0 we have implemented support for DNSSEC.
-DNSSEC requires an Master -> Slave setup and the existing implementation is an Master <-> Master setup is not supported.
-Also DNSSEC requires atleast Ubuntu 22.04 or Debian 11!
+With the release of version 1.7.0, we have implemented support for DNSSEC.
+DNSSEC requires a Master -> Slave setup.
+IF the existing implementation is a Master <-> Master setup, it is not supported.
+DNSSEC also requires at least Ubuntu 22.04 or Debian 11!
 :::

 ## Host your DNS on Hestia

-1. Login in as a user.
-2. Go to DNS tab and click on "Add DNS Zone"
-3. Enter your domain you want to use
-4. Select the "child-ns" template.

-Now login into your Domain registrar panel and change the name servers of the domain.
-Depending your registrar pannel there is a possibility to create glue records.

-Wait up to 1 day before the name servers become active.
+[Create a DNS Zone](../user-guide/dns.md#adding-a-dns-zone) with the **child-ns** template, then login to your domain registrar’s panel and change the name servers of the domain.
+Depending your registrar panel, you could be able to create glue records.
+You may need to wait for up to 24 hours before the name servers become active.

-## DNS Cluster setup (Both)
+## DNS Cluster setup

-If you are looking for the options to minimise DNS-related downtime or the way to manage dns across all server you have, you might consider to set up dns cluster.
+If you are looking at options to minimise DNS-related downtime or for a way to manage DNS across all your servers, you might consider setting up a DNS cluster.

-- White list your master server ip is white listed in  _Configure Server_ -> _Security_ -> _Allowed IP addresses for API_, otherwise you will get an error when adding the slave server to the cluster.
+1. Whitelist your master server IP in **Configure Server** -> **Security** -> **Allowed IP addresses for API**, otherwise you will get an error when adding the slave server to the cluster.
-- Enable "Enable API access" for admin (or user)
+2. Enable API access for admins (or all users).
-- Create an API key under the admin user with at least "sync-dns-cluster".
+3. Create an API key under the **admin** user with at least the **sync-dns-cluster** permission.

 ::: info
-  With the release of 1.6.0 we have implemented the new api authentication system.
-We strongly suggest using this method instead of the old system.
-As it is more secure due to the length  of the access key and secret key!
+With the release of 1.6.0, we have implemented a new API authentication system.
+We strongly suggest using this method instead of the old system, as it is more secure due to the length of the access key and secret key!

+If you still want to use the legacy API to authenticate with **admin** username and the password make sure **Enable legacy API** access is set to **yes**.
 :::

-If you still want to use the "Legacy api to authenticate with admin username and the password" make sure Enable legacy API access is set to "yes"

-## DNS Cluster Hestia API ( Master <-> Master)
+### DNS Cluster with the Hestia API (Master <-> Master)

-::: caution
+::: warning
 This method does not support DNSSEC!
 :::

-1. Create a new user on the Hestia server that will act as a "Slave"
+1. Create a new user on the Hestia server that will act as a “Slave”.
-2. Run the following command to enable the DNS server
+2. Run the following command to enable the DNS server.

 ```bash
 v-add-remote-dns-host slave.yourhost.com 8083 'accesskey:secretkey' '' 'api' 'dns-user'